Agile Release Planning is Often Overlooked

 Here were the top four impediments to doing Agile release planning:

 - It’s tough to find time as a Product Manager/Owner to think long term.
 There are many immediate and urgent demands on your time, and it is difficult to push those to lower priority as you focus on what’s important.
-The 280 Group’s course How to be A Phenomenal Product Manager teaches many of these skills to be more effective.
+The 280 Group’s course People Skills for Product Managers and Product Marketers teaches many of these skills to be more effective.

 - The development team may push back that they can’t see that far into the future.
 Agile release planning may not have been done before.
 You’ll need to guide them to develop a shared vision and goals so that they can work with you.
 Once there is transparency and honest accommodation of changes from both the Product Manager and development team, the value of release goals will be apparent.